 Each unique log sampled is assigned a logID.
-Logs that are ≥ 10 cm diameter and that may be repeat sampled across both sampling bouts are assigned a numeric logID, and are tagged in the field.
+Logs that are greater than or equal to 10 cm diameter and that may be repeat sampled across both sampling bouts are assigned a numeric logID, and are tagged in the field.
 Logs < 10 cm diameter that will only be sampled once are assigned an alpha-numeric logID that begins with 'L'.
-Because logs ≥ 10 cm diameter may be sampled during both bulk density bouts at a given site, the logID is used in combination with 'year' data to construct a unique sampleID within each sampling eventID.
+Be-cause logs greater than or equal to 10 cm diameter may be sampled during both bulk density bouts at a given site, the logID is used in combination with 'year' data to construct a unique sampleID within each sampling even-tID.
 Because 1 or 2 disks may be collected per log during an eventID, a unique subsampleID is generated for each disk.
 Duplicates and/or missing data may exist where protocol and/or data entry aberrations have occurred; users should check data carefully for anomalies before joining field tally table with other data products.
 To summarize:

-Author: Courtney Major Pavision: A Title: NEON User Guide to Coarse Downed Wood Bulk Density Sampling (NEON.DP1.10014) Date: 12/15/2017 cdw\densitylog.csv → One record with unique sampleID expected each time a disk is collected from a log during an eventID cdw\densitydisk.csv → 1 or 2 records with unique subsampleID(s) (disks) expected per sampleID
+cdw\densitylog.csv $\rightarrow$ One record with unique sampleID expected each time a disk is collected from a log during an eventID cdw\densitydisk.csv $\rightarrow$ 1 or 2 records with unique subsampleID(s) (disks) expected per sampleID